amansxcalibur/zenith-shell/README.md

 <img src="https://amansxcalibur.github.io/zenith-resources/reverse-bar/screenshots/lockscreen.png">

 > [!WARNING]
-> The lockscreen is currently an MVP and may not handle all edge cases.
-While functional, please test thoroughly in a safe environment before relying on it for security-critical scenarios.
+> The lockscreen is currently a WIP and may not handle all edge cases.
+While barely functional, it is far from secure.
+Please test thoroughly in a safe environment before relying on it for security-critical scenarios.

 > [!NOTE]
 > This repository **does not include** my i3 configuration scripts or shell control integrations, which are essential for full functionality and automation.